 Likewise, a self-made box, if very strong, should not have any difficulty in coping with the torsional stresses it receives.
 A major caveat here is that for extreme / prolonged / unsympathetic off road hammerings, then a self-made box on the standard bed - if not as strong as a ‘comms-cabin’ – will probably eventually fail.
 Don’t forget that as well as torsional stress that it will also be subject to shock / vibration / and a general shaking about passed up through the suspension.

 For mainly road and sympathetic off-road use then a self built box on a standard bed should last the course.
 Indeed, I’ve put my trust and money into this solution myself.
-Login - Trip Truck for more info.
+Login - Trip Truck

 For extreme, prolonged, or thrashing-it-off-road use, then it makes sense to use the ‘comms cabin’ approach, or to rip off the standard bed and build some sort of torsion free rig to support a self made box.